A Short Guide to Mining Safety Equipment

 Although mining operations are now much safer for workers than they have been in the past, miners continue to face hazards on a daily basis.
 The most common health and safety risks include:

-Mine Shaft Collapse
+1. Mine Shaft Collapse

 Cave-ins and collapses, although rare, are extremely dangerous events that put the lives of miners at serious risk.
 Events that fall short of a large-scale collapse, such as rock falls, don’t compete for headlines the way collapses often do, but falling objects are a significant threat to miner safety.

-Fires & Explosions
+2. Fires & Explosions

 Due to the extreme nature of mining environments, as well as the materials and equipment involved, many fire suppression methods are neither practical nor effective.
 Despite every effort to avoid them, the fires and explosions that still occur from time to time put mine personnel in great peril.

-Exposure Risks – Dust & Noise
+3. Exposure Risks – Dust & Noise

 The combination of cramped spaces, limited ventilation and powerful machinery creates dangerous amounts of dust and noise in underground mining operations, especially coal mining.
 Without adequate protective gear, miners risk permanent hearing and/or breathing problems as a result of these environmental factors.

-Heavy Machinery & Vehicle Accidents
+4. Heavy Machinery & Vehicle Accidents

 In modern mines, the majority of safety incidents are now linked to vehicles and machinery.
 Whether as a result of inadequate safety training, poor hazard communication, a lack of machine guarding or procedural safety, many of the most common accidents are avoidable with improved procedures and equipment.

-General Mine Safety Equipment & Practices
+General Mining Safety Equipment List & Practices

 workers in hard hats wearing high-visibility jackets

-Worker Tracking Systems
+5. Worker Communications & Tracking Systems

 In order to ensure the safety of all personnel, operators must know their location in the mine for the duration of their shifts.
 Especially in large-scale operations, worker identification systems must be sufficient to account for the location of all miners, and have the procedures in place to react when flags are raised by the check-in/check-out system.

-Emergency & Evacuation Plans
+6. Emergency & Evacuation Plans

 Mine operators should have comprehensive plans in place for emergency response and employee evacuation.
 And these plans must be tested periodically to make sure that they work as expected, and that employees fully understand what they need to do in particular emergency situations.